hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/danceability_boxplot.png" width="625" height="375"></img>

-### Conclusion: The most danceable genre is hip-hop, and the least danceable genres are indie alternative and rock
+### Conclusion: The most danceable genre is hip-hop, and the least danceable genres are indie alternative and rock.

 # B) Speechiness Analysis :
 **Step 1 : Visualize the data's distribution as a whole**